theouternet/using-active-model-serializer-cb-000/README.md

 }
 ```

-And now if we reload our first post show page and click through our
-`Next` button we can see that everything works exactly the same as before!

 Now what if next we were building out our Author show page and wanted to
 render a list of an author's posts along with the author's information?